Grilled Chicken Margherita

 If you love the flavors of pesto chicken, you can have the same flavors on a pizza – including the lemon!

 My lemon herb margherita pizza is just as quick and easy to make as grilled margarita chicken, and just as tasty.
+I also have an amazing Italian chicken cutlet recipe that you will love!

 Ingredients and Substitutions